lagom/lagom.github.io/src/blog/lagom-1-5-0.md

 We are happy to announce the availability of Lagom 1.5.0.
 This is the GA release of Lagom 1.5.0 and is production ready.
 We invite all our users to upgrade.

 This version builds on top of the [2.7.x series of Play](https://blog.playframework.com/play-2-7-0-is-here/), [Alpakka Kafka 1.0](https://akka.io/blog/news/2019/02/28/alpakka-kafka-1.0-released), and the latest improvements on Akka and Akka Management.
-Here’s a list of improvements.
+Here’s a list of the most relevant improvements.